We have over 20 years of experience

 When many people think about foreclosure they are overwhelmed.
 For some this feeling is paralyzing and they have no idea about what can be done to save their home.
 Often times these people are so frightened, they never seek the help they need.
 SunCoast Law foreclosure attorneys understand the emotions that people facing foreclosure feel.
 Whether you are one month behind on your mortgage or already in litigation, we have professionals available to take your call and examine your situation.
 Unfortunately, tough economic times have forced more and more families into foreclosure, but this does not mean you have to part with your home.
 There are a variety of options that banks offer to people having trouble paying their mortgage, and our staff has worked with thousands of families in finding a solution.

+The one word most homeowners never want to hear is foreclosure.
 It overwhelms them and leaves some feeling paralyzed by the notion or mere mention of it.
 As panic sets in for many homeowners, they scramble to save their homes.

 Often people are so frightened, they never seek the legal advice they need.
 Suncoast Law is a law office in Orlando.
+It is full of foreclosure defense attorneys with years of experience.
+We understand the emotions people feel when facing foreclosures.
+Whether you are one month behind on mortgage payments or in litigation, our law office can help.

 Florida’s Foreclosure Law

+Foreclosure laws vary from state to state.
+State laws can be “judicial” or “non-judicial.”
+In the state of Florida, the foreclosure laws are judicial.
 In judicial states, lenders must file a foreclosure action against you.
 The process of home foreclosure must happen through the court system.

+Some lenders give 30 days to pay for the missed payments.
 If, by the end of 30-days, you still cannot pay what you owe, your lender will begin a foreclosure action against you.

 The Foreclosure Process